Sigurd-git/Unix-scripts/README.md

-# my Unix scripts
+# my unix scripts
-My mac scripts, which are convenient to call using spotlight search.
+My unix scripts, which are convenient to call using iterm or terminal.

 ## Usage